HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_small_cfg.md

 - All errors are from WCM and pages and portlets, not from DAM.

-- Total average response time increases exponentially with vload.
+- Total average response time increases exponentially with load.

-- Event loop lag for the Ring API pod is also on the higher end ( approximately 400 ms for a user load of 500).
+- Event loop lag for the Ring API pod is also on the higher end (approximately 400 ms for a user load of 500).

 - No pod restarts were observed.